-The term of office of the mayor shall be four (4) years beginning on the first Monday in the January succeeding his election, except when said first Monday falls on a legal holiday, in which event on the following day, no later than eight o'clock in the evening (8:00 PM), and until his successor has been qualified.
+- (1) The term of office of the mayor shall be four (4) years beginning on. - (1)(2) The term shall run from the first Monday in the 1st business day of January succeeding theis election, except when said first Monday falls on a legal holiday, in which event on the following day, no later than eight o'clock in the evening (8:00 PM), and until theis successor has been qualified. - (3) The mayor shall be sworn into office no later than January 7 at 8:00 p.m., at a time and place as shall be designated by the city clerk.